leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 theorem t2 : q → p := t1 hp
 ```

-Here, the ``axiom`` declaration postulates the existence of an
+The ``axiom`` declaration postulates the existence of an
 element of the given type and may compromise logical consistency.
 For
-example, we can use it to postulate the empty type `False` has an
+example, we can use it to postulate that the empty type `False` has an
-element.
+element:

 ```lean
 axiom unsound : False